Clem Hill

-Clement "Clem" Hill (18 March 1877 – 5 September 1945) was an Australian cricketer who played 49 Test matches as a specialist batsman between 1896 and 1912.
+Clement Hill (18 March 1877 – 5 September 1945) was an Australian cricketer who played 49 Test matches as a specialist batsman between 1896 and 1912.
 He captained the Australian team in ten Tests, winning five and losing five.
 A prolific run scorer, Hill scored 3,412 runs in Test cricket—a world record at the time of his retirement—at an average of 39.21 per innings, including seven centuries.
 In 1902, Hill was the first batsman to make 1,000 Test runs in a calendar year, a feat that would not be repeated for 45 years.
-His innings of 365 scored against New South Wales for South Australia in 1900–01 was a Sheffield Shield record for 27 years.
+His innings of 365*, scored against New South Wales for South Australia in 1900–01, was a Sheffield Shield record for 27 years.
 The South Australian Cricket Association named a grandstand at the Adelaide Oval in his honour in 2003 and he was inducted into the Australian Cricket Hall of Fame in 2005.
+Hill is regarded as one of the best batsman of his era.

 A stocky left-handed batsman, Hill had a crouched, somewhat awkward stance.
 He gripped the bat low on the handle, playing with a strong bottom hand.
 His batting style was nonetheless attractive and effective and he was especially strong on the leg side and when cutting.
 Able to score quickly when required, he was also recognised for his patience and strong defence.
 Hill normally batted at No. 3 and, along with his contemporary Victor Trumper, he was a mainstay of the Australian batting line-up in the early years of the 20th century.
 Hill had a strong throwing arm and was an excellent outfielder.
 He was a popular team-mate and captain, respected for his directness, honesty and cheerfulness.